 Students take a trip back in time with a costumed performer on one of the Museum's vintage subway or elevated train cars, learning about work and travel in the past.

-Students examine how electricity powers the subway in the new exhibit ElectriCity: Powering New York's Rails, then work in small groups to construct circuits to power simple motors.
+ElectriCity and Circuits Students examine how electricity powers the subway in the exhibit ElectriCity: Powering New York's Rails, then work in small groups to construct circuits to power simple motors.

 In this introduction to independent subway travel, students experience all aspects of riding the subway – from mapping a route to buying MetroCards to negotiating various scenarios onboard a subway train – in the safe environment of our subway station museum.
 This is a two-part program.
 Please select two dates when making your reservation.

 Ensure that transportation to-and-from the Museum has been arranged and confirmed.
 If your class does not show up on the day of your reserved guided program, you will be charged a $30 no-show fee per class.